 While you might be hesitant to keep too much cash on you while you go shopping, sometimes it’s unavoidable.
 You might find yourself using an ATM, and hackers understand this need all too well.
 ATM scamming is nothing new, but it can be devastating under the right circumstances.
 ATMs can be tampered with to send credentials to a third party.
 ATMs can be fitted with devices on the card reader slot, or even have devices attached to the back.
 If the ATM has back panels missing, or devices attached to it, you should never use it.
 Make sure to double check for suspicious devices being fit to either the card reader or the backs of the machines, and only use ATMs that are in well-traveled areas that have security cameras in place.

 Be Careful of Wireless Connections

 Wireless communications are important while shopping this holiday season, but you should never use public Wi-Fi if you can help it.
 You’re better off using your mobile data plan, as unsecured networks that don’t require a sign-in are well-known dangers.
 You should set your devices so that they don’t automatically connect to these networks, as the data going into and out of your device could be watched by scammers.

 Device theft is even more common during the holiday season, as more people are out.
 Pickpockets and thieves are more common, and they know how valuable your data and devices are.
 They could sell the information on the black market or sell the devices entirely.

-For more great tips and tricks on how to stay safe and secure during the holiday season, subscribe to Michell Consulting Group’s blog.
+For more great tips and tricks on how to stay safe and secure during the holiday season, subscribe to COMPANYNAME’s blog.